Yeoncheon station

 Yeoncheon Station is an at-grade metro station on Line 1 of the Seoul Subway in Yeoncheon, Gyeonggi Province, South Korea.
 The station is the northern terminus of Line 1 and serves as a major transportation hub for the region.
 It is also notable for its historic water tower, which is a registered cultural property.

 History

 The station opened on July 25, 1912.

 The water tower on the station grounds, used by steam locomotives in the past, was designated as a registered cultural property due to its well-preserved condition and historical value.
 Bullet marks from the Korean War are still visible on the tower, serving as a historical resource.

 Yeoncheon Station is located north of the 38th parallel north, and thus belonged to North Korea under Soviet military rule before the outbreak of the Korean War.
 A cargo platform, installed in 1948 to transport military supplies, remains on the west side of the station and is still used for military cargo transportation today.

-On December 16, 2023, service on Seoul Subway Line 1 was extended to this station.
+The old station building was completed on October 8, 1958.